Labor policy in the Philippines: Maltreatment of migrant workers

+Attacks on labor unions and labor union activists

+Red-tagging of labor unions

+The Philippine government has labeled labor union members as communists or terrorists, an accusation that puts groups and individuals at risk of violence and harassment.
+Red-tagging hampers workers right to organize and threatens labor rights in the Philippines.
+The Commission on Human Rights spoke out against the practice and said that red-tagging goes against the presumption of innocence, violates labor organizers' human rights, and threatens labor groups' safety and freedoms.

+Extrajudicial killings of labor activists

+Labor and peasant leaders, activists, Indigenous peoples, religious workers, and environmentalists have been victims of extrajudicial killings in the Philippines.
+Human rights groups have attributed some of the killings to the military, police, or government-backed militias.
+Few of the killings have been investigated or end in the conviction of killers.
+In 2023, the International Labour Organization (ILO) pushed for government action on the killing of 70 labor union organizers, abductions, and other possible violations of ILO Convention 87 on the protection of workers rights to freedom of association and collective bargaining.

 Labor productivity

 Total factor productivity (TFP), the efficiency in use of both labor and capital, is important because labor income depends on labor productivity growth.
 This growth is the average product of labor which correlates with labor's contribution to enterprise revenue and profits.
 Improvements in workers’ real wages and earnings is related to labor productivity growth and not exactly to employment growth.
 Improvements in real wages, improves the poverty incidence of the people thus helping in poverty reduction.
 Canlas, Aldaba, Esguerra argues that policymakers should have a good understanding of the sources of TFP because sustainable growth comes from rising TFP growth.

 "One key factor is educated labor, which has the capacity to invent, innovate, and master new techniques."
 At the long run, it is important to educate the population and invest in human development and research and development to improve TFP.
 Canlas, Aldaba, Esguerra advise that to raise TFP growth, monetary policy and fiscal policy should stabilize a predictable environment for the private sector.